 A piano performance or pedagogy degree at UCM gives you the comprehensive training you need to master the craft of musical storytelling.
-Individualized study of piano repertoire, combined with coursework in collaborative piano, piano literature, piano pedagogy, music theory, aural training, and music history, give you the technical and artistic foundations to take you as far as your dreams (and a lot of hard work!) will lead.
+Individually tailored studies in piano together with coursework in piano literature, piano pedagogy, collaborative playing, music theory, music history, music business, and music technology give you the foundations to take your professional career as far as your dreams and a lot of hard work will lead!

 We are proud of our long-standing commitment to world-class professional training for Missouri and neighboring state residents.
-UCM Piano alumni have established successful teaching studios and performing careers in the region and beyond, and have continued on to graduate studies at the Eastman School of Music, University of Michigan, University of Illinois, University of Colorado-Boulder, Michigan State University, Louisiana State University, and Bowling Green State University among others.
+UCM Piano alumni have established successful teaching studios and performing careers throughout the region and beyond.
+They have continued on to graduate studies at the Eastman School of Music, University of Michigan, University of Illinois, University of Colorado-Boulder, Michigan State University, Louisiana State University, and Bowling Green State University among others.